toddledev/documentation/docs/04-get-started/04-branches-and-publishing/index.md

 ![Merge conflict|16/9](merge-conflicts.webp)

 Merge conflicts occur when two branches have made different changes to the same section of code.
 When this happens:
-1. toddle will identify and highlight the conflicting changes
+1. Nordcraft will identify and highlight the conflicting changes
 2. You will need to decide which changes to keep:
     - Reset your branch's changes to use the main branch version
     - Reset main's changes to keep your branch's version